thoughtbot/superglue/README.md

   app/
   views/
   dashboard/
-    index.html.erb <- where index.json.props gets rendered as initial state
-    index.js <- Gets packaged with application.js
+    index.html.erb <- Mostly empty.
+Where `index.json.props` gets rendered as initial state index.js <- Your page component, will receive `index.json.props`.
+Gets packaged with application.js
     index.json.props <- will also respond to `.json` requests
 ```

 ### PropsTemplate
 Powering these JSON responses is PropsTemplate, a traversable JSON templating DSL
 inspired by JBuilder.
 With PropsTemplate you can specify a path of the node you
-want, and PropsTemplate will walk the tree to it, skipping execution of nodes
+want, and PropsTemplate will walk the tree to it, skipping the execution of nodes
 that don't match the keypath.

 ![No Apis](docs/images/props_template.png)